 What is an Unmetered Server?

-Before you select an unmetered server, it is vital to distinguish it from "burstable" or "metered" models.
-In a server hosting unmetered environment, you pay for the capacity of the port—not the volume of the data.
 Whether you push 100 Terabytes or 10 Petabytes, your monthly cost remains identical.
-This model provides 100% cost predictability, allowing CTOs and Infrastructure Managers to scale their traffic without fearing "bill shock" at the end of the month.
+This model provides 100% cost predictability, which is great for your CFOs or CTOs to scale their traffic without fearing the bandwidth bills at the end of the month.

 Identify Your Bandwidth Needs